Legal implications around COVID-19 on property purchase and sales

 I’ve already exchanged contracts – what happens if someone in the chain defaults?

 If agreement cannot be reached, then a 10 working day notice can be served which opens up further options.
 You can speak to your solicitor for advice on this.

 I’ve exchanged contracts – but what if I (or a family member) becomes ill or my financial situation changes and I need to default or try to pull out?

 Your solicitor could look to try and negotiate a release from the contract or a suggest a delay to avoid any forfeiture of deposits.

 Time only becomes a problem if one of the parties in the chain serves a 10 working day notice.

-PLEASE NOTE: this information was correct at the time of publication on 19 March 2020
+PLEASE NOTE: this information was correct at the time of publishing 13 May 2020

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley